What are Threshold Standards ?

-- Microsoft Stream (This can be hidden, if you do not want students to see the video playlist.
-This item is used to make the technical integration between module and MS Stream.)
+- YuJa (This can be hidden, if you do not want students to see the video playlist.)

-- Upload videos and screencasts you have produced to Microsoft Stream.
+- Upload videos and screencasts you have produced to YuJa.

-- Do not upload video or large audio files directly to Blackboard (to upload audio to Stream, create a holding slide and record audio in PowerPoint.)
+- Do not upload video or large audio files directly to Blackboard.

-- Use share or embed code to display videos and multimedia in the module (for example, Microsoft Stream or YouTube).
+- Use share or embed code to display videos or multimedia in the module from other external platforms (for example, YouTube).